ViacomInc/data-point/packages/data-point/docs/best-practices.md

 ## Asynchronous execution

-By design DataPoint transformations are asynchronous, this provides maximum flexibility for writing your code but it also means that there are some things we must take into account and some patterns to be avoided to provide the best performance.
-It is important to know that to resolve all asynchronous processes DataPoint relies heavily on Promises([Bluebird](http://bluebirdjs.com)), take this into account when optimizing your code and how bluebird handles its promises.
+By design DataPoint transformations are asynchronous, this provides maximum flexibility for writing your code but it also means that there are some things we must take into account and some patterns to be avoided to provide the best performance

 Patterns related to this topic: